Dynamoid/dynamoid/doc/configuration.md

   credentials if they're present
 * `batch_size` - when you try to load multiple items at once with
-* `batch_get_item` call Dynamoid loads them not with one api call but piece by piece.
+* `batch_get_item` call Dynamoid loads them not with one api call but in chunks.
 Default is 100 items
 * `capacity_mode` - used at a table creation and means whether a table read/write capacity mode will be on-demand or provisioned.
 Allowed values are `:on_demand` and `:provisioned`.
 Default value is `nil` which means provisioned mode will be used.
-* `read_capacity` - is used at table or indices creation.
+* `read_capacity` - is used during table or index creation.
 Default is 100
   (units)
-* `write_capacity` - is used at table or indices creation.
+* `write_capacity` - is used during table or index creation.
 Default is 20
   (units)
 * `warn_on_scan` - log warnings when scan table.
 Default is `true`
 * `error_on_scan` - raises an error when scan table.
 Default is `false`